UA-SRC-data/srpdio/src/modules/README.md

 This folder contains the source CSV files used to build Robot modules.

+# SRPDIO internal terms

+input file: SRPDIO_internal_vocab.csv

+ID range: SRPDIO:4000000

+This module contains the classes and properties defined by SRPDIO that do not use a design pattern.

 # Socio-economic variabls (SE)
 We are using a number of socio-economic varibles to understand vulnerabilities and resilience.
-They come from both ACS5 and EJS.
+They come from  ACS5, EJS, and AZEPHT.
+See below for more details on each set of variables

 ## Methods for creating ontology classes